pivotal/docs-tas-adapter/install.md

     where `API-FQDN` is the fully qualified domain name (FQDN) to use to access the API.

-    If you are using a version of `libressl` older than v3.1.0 (the default on macOS):
+    If you are using version `libressl` v3.1.0 or earlier:

     ```bash
     openssl req -x509 -newkey rsa:4096 \